 There is one very cool thing about Hoffel.
 You can find there a hot tubs located in the middle of nowhere and overlooking the mountains around.
 For a small fee, you can enjoy the natural hot spring water and the amazing view.
 We spent there quite some time, fighting with the bad weather and enjoying the warmth.

 4th stop: Höfn

 Höfn would be your furthest stop during this 7 day Iceland itinerary.
 But you still have a lot left to see during the next 2 days in Iceland.
-Hofn is a small town, where you can find a shop and a hostel or Airbnb to stay at.
+Hofn is a small town, where you can find a shop and a hostel to stay at.

 Where to stay in Höfn?

 DAY 6 – glacier lagoons and glaciers, canyon, hot springs

 Main sites: Hofn, Jökulsárlón Glacier Lagoon, Fjallsárlón Iceberg Lagoon, Svínafellsjökull glacier tongue, Fjaðrárgljúfur canyon, Laufskálavarða, Hveragerði